abhie91/Material-Calendar-View/README.md

 # Material-Calendar-View

-Material-Calendar-View is a simple and customizable calendar widget for Android based on Material Design.
+Material-Calendar-View is a simple and customizable generic calendar widget for Android based on Material Design.
+It can support different calendars including Gregorian.
+The library has the implementation for Nepali(BS) and Gregorian (AD) by default but can be easily exyended to other calendars as well.
 The widget has two funcionalities: a date picker to select dates (available as an XML widget and a dialog) and a classic calendar.
 The date picker can work either as a single day picker, many days picker or range picker.

 We described a simple usage of the component [in this article](http://applandeo.com/blog/material-calendar-view-customized-calendar-widget-android/).